Medical Advice

 Overview of Ambien vs Lunesta?

-Both Ambien and Lunesta are prescription drugs approved by the FDA and prescribed for adults to treat insomnia.
+Both Ambien and Lunesta are prescription drugs and also prescribed for adults to treat insomnia.
 These drugs belong to a specific class known as sedative-hypnotics, which act to slow down brain activity so that people can sleep.

-Ambien is a common prescription sedative medication that belongs to the hypnotic class of medication.
+Ambien is a common Prescription sedative medication that belongs to the hypnotic class of medication.
 It also has a brand name called Zolpidem.
 Ambien pills are used to treat insomnia temporarily.
 Also, it’s made to help people get to sleep faster and get more sleep overall.
 Ambien is a classified substance.
 It is categorized as a Schedule IV drug, ensuring that there is no risk that it will cause addiction or dependence.
-Generic Ambien has a two-layer substance: an immediate-release and an extended-release tablet.
+Ambien have a two different form for treatment of insomnia: Extended-release and Immediate-release capsule

-Lunesta is a prescribed medicine and is generally used to treat insomnia.
-Also, the brand name of Lunesta is eszopiclone.
-It is a non-benzodiazepine hypnotic drug and is classified as a Schedule IV drug, which means that while misuse and dependency are not very possible, they are certainly allowed.
+Lunesta is a prescribed medicine and is generally used to treat Insomnia.
+Also, the brand name of Lunesta is Eszopiclone.
+It is a nonbenzodiazepine hypnotic drug and classified as a Schedule IV, which means that while misuse and dependency are not very possible, they are certainly allowed.
 Eszopiclone is an element of the sedative-hypnotic drug class and produces a relaxing effect on your brain.

 Dosage Information